Lam2026/Assignment2/README.md

 #### Advantage

 RTK has a high precision, which is crucial for certain smartphone applications requiring very precise measurements.
 For instance, "lane-level navigation" in map applications in smartphone needs to accurately determine which lane a user is in on a road.
-The centimeter-level positioning accuracy offered by RTK would make very precise positioning in smartphone applications possible.
+The centimeter-level positioning accuracy offered by RTK would make very precise positioning in smartphone applications possible (such as the "lane-level navigation").

 #### Limitations